conbon-boncon/DELL-5577-Opencore-Hackintosh/README.md

 ### What doesn't work

-Dedicated graphic card, no support for dedicated graphics card after High Sierra.
+No support for dedicated graphics card after High Sierra.
-Touch pad doesn't work.
-Physical keys must be used.
+Touch pad taps not working, physical keys must be used.